xavierchia/xavierchia.github.io/_posts/2023-08-28-against-cheap-pleasure.md

 But directly seeing the impact of cheap pleasures on my own life has made the lesson much more visceral.

-Once you put the spotlight on cheap pleasures, it's shocking how much of our lives are filled with them, how much time we spend hunting for them, and how incredibly hard they are to avoid.
+Once you put the spotlight on cheap pleasures, it's shocking to see how much of our lives are filled with them, how much time we spend hunting for them, and how incredibly hard they are to avoid.

 It's a slippery slope.